 - 1. Travel will only be reimbursed if all necessary travel paperwork is submitted to Student Engagement and Campus Life PRIOR to the trip. - 2.
 Travel reimbursements must be accompanied by a trip itinerary or conference schedule. - 3.
 Hotel: it is possible to get reimbursed for hotel charges.
-Phone calls, room service, movies and other services will not be reimbursed only the room charge.
-There are two ways to do this. - a.
-Method 1: Reimbursement the organization pays for the hotel upfront and submits a receipt upon return to the University.
+Phone calls, room service, movies and other services will not be reimbursed only the room charge. - a.
+Reimbursement the organization pays for the hotel upfront and submits a receipt upon return to the University.
 The receipt must be the one obtained at CHECK OUT from the hotel.
-It must show the charges were paid and that there is a ZERO BALANCE.
+It must show the charges were paid andthat there is a ZERO BALANCE.
 No exceptions are made.
-The names of all those who stayed in the room must also be on the receipt. - b.
-Method 2: Advance payment the organization meets with Student Engagement and Campus Life at least 4 weeks prior to the trip to discuss the travel itinerary.
-If hotel reservations have not yet been made, the organization makes the reservations and has the hotel fax a copy of the confirmation to Student Engagement and Campus Life.
-A confirmation is needed for each hotel room.
-Student Engagement and Campus Life will submit the appropriate paperwork to Accounts Payable and they will generate a check.
-The check is picked up by the student organization and is given to the hotel at check-in.
-Actual receipt needs to be brought back to Student Engagement and Campus Life.
-This method may only be utilized for conference or workshop travel - field trips and similar trips are not included.

-- 4. Gas: organizations can only be reimbursed for gasoline.
+The names of all those who stayed in the room must also be on the receipt. - 4.
+Gas: organizations can only be reimbursed for gasoline.
 Gasoline receipts must be submitted for reimbursement to occur.
 There is no reimbursement for mileage. - 5.
 Food: will only be reimbursed according to state guidelines.
 A certain amount of food expenses is allowable per day and vary by state.
-Reimbursements will be limited to actual cost or per diem, whichever is less.
+Reimbursements will be limited to

+- actual cost or per diem, whichever is less.
 Receipts are required. - 6.
 Transportation: rental cars, bus tickets or rentals and airplane tickets are reimbursable.
-In some cases, they may be paid for upfront by the University.
-Check with Student Engagement and Campus Life to see if this is possible. - 7.
+In some cases, they may be paid for upfront by the University through your on campus advisor, should they have an University Card. - 7.
 Please note that cash advances for travel are not offered.